tranquangvu/schedule-lambda/README.md

 # Schedule job in AWS lambda
-Example to run schedule job to fetch json data and save to aws S3
+Example serverless config for schedule job to fetch json data from remote url and save to S3 on AWS Lambda.

+## Install
+Make sure you have installed [serverless](https://serverless.com).

 ## Deploy
 ```